Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 <!-- TODO: Show correct diverging ramp with values (good) -->

-#### Diverging Opinion
+#### Diverging opinion

-Another use for a diverging color scale is for visualising opinion.
+Another use for a diverging colour scale is for visualising opinion.

 Likert scale survey questions divide opinion into Agree - Neutral - Disagree, or Negative - Neutral - Positive.
-This is ideal to data to visualise with a diverging color scale.
+This is ideal to data to visualise with a diverging colour scale.

 <ColorStackedBarLikert />